nathwill/chef-systemd/README.md

 may be unavoidable.
 For these cases, it's possible run a daemon-reload *once* at the end of a converge.

-This cookbook provides two recipes that can help with this, `daemon_reload_old`, and `daemon_reload_handler`.
-The handler method is preferred, but requires users to run Chef >= 12.5; users of earlier versions of Chef can use the `ruby_block`s in the `daemon_reload_old` recipe to accomplish the same thing.
+This cookbook provides the `daemon_reload` recipe to help with this.
+It removes the need to have every resource send a notification, and triggers a reload at the end of a converge if any `auto_reload false` units have been updated.

 <a name="attributes">Attributes</a>
 ===================================